milarien/Aurora-PEF/demos/README.md

 They do not represent current Aurora behavior and should not be used for evaluation.

 ---

+### How to Use This Repo

+* **Want intuition?** Run the interactive clarification demo.
+* **Want proof?** Inspect the kernel JSON output.
+* **Want comparison?** Examine the LLM constraint governance demo.
+* **Want structure?** Read the operator lattice demonstrator.

 Each demo is intentionally small so its guarantees remain visible.

+Aurora + PEF provide an explicit substrate for epistemic legitimacy: identity persistence, constraint-governed commitment, licensed collapse, and refusal as a first-class outcome — whether or not ambiguity is present.

+These examples contain no ambiguity.
+Failures shown here arise from the absence of explicit identity, constraint-governed commitment, and licensed collapse.